parasail-ai/ocr_pipeline/README.md

    ```

 5. **Open the UI**
 - Navigate to `http://localhost:8000/` for the Material 3 front end.
 - API docs available at `http://localhost:8000/docs` or compatible with [Scalar](https://scalar.com/).
+- The `Documents` section shows current uploads, while the `Document History` table surfaces prior ingests along with detected types and schema selections.

 ## Project Structure